 There are several scenarios where TEX.
 FIN.
 CODE § 304.002 and its rates do not apply, such as when the parties in the contract did not set a rate, or the judgment is not related to a contract action.
 In those cases, TEX.
 FIN.
 CODE § 304.003 applies instead, and post-judgment interest is either:

 - The prime rate as published by the Board of Governors of the Federal Reserve System on the date of computation.

 - Five percent a year if the prime rate as published by the Board of Governors of the Federal Reserve System described by Subdivision (1) is less than five percent.

 - 15 percent a year if the prime rate as published by the Board of Governors of the Federal Reserve System described by Subdivision (1) is more than 15 percent.
 TEX.
 FIN.
 CODE §304.003.

 To calculate your own post-judgment interest, count the number of days between judgment was rendered and the date set by the court, and multiply the number of days by the appropriate rate.
 You may also use the post-judgment interest calculator provided by our firm at the top of this page.

-How Much Interest Can Be Charged on a Judgement in Texas?
+How Much Interest Can Be Charged on a Judgement?